Challenges in Business Succession Planning: Cash Flow Strategies for Estate Tax Liabilities

 Buy-sell agreements.
 A buy-sell agreement provides terms under which a business and/or its owners have the option or requirement to purchase another owner’s interest upon the occurrence of an event, usually including the death of the owner whose interest is purchased.

 When a business is family owned, the business interests are typically gifted to family members and, therefore, buy-sell agreements are not frequently implemented.
-However, when buy-sell funding is anticipated, an important consideration is the determination of purchase price.
+However, when buy-sell funding is anticipated, the determination of a purchase price is an important consideration.
 The parties to a buy-sell transaction will be bound by the purchase price set out in the agreement but, under the tax law, the IRS may assert a different fair market value of the business for estate tax purposes.
-If the buy-sell agreement does not value the interest to be purchased reasonably in line with the IRS’s determination of fair market value, the proceeds received by the selling owner or their estate may be lower than the value upon which estate tax is assessed.
-To help avoid estate tax valuation disputes, buy-sell agreements should include a fair market value purchase price determined using tax principles, which is the value that a willing buyer and a willing seller would agree at arm’s length.
+If the buy-sell agreement does not value the interest to be purchased reasonably in line with the IRS’s determination of fair market value, the proceeds received by the selling owner or their estate may be lower than the value on which estate tax is assessed.
+To help avoid estate tax valuation disputes, buy-sell agreements should include a fair market value purchase price determined using tax principles, which is the value that a willing buyer and a willing seller would agree to at arm’s length.

-When drafting the buy-sell agreement, business owners and their advisors need to be cautious not to accelerate the estate tax due date by inadvertently terminating a Section 6166 installment payment election (see Installment payments, above).
+When drafting the buy-sell agreement, business owners and their advisors must be cautious not to accelerate the estate tax due date by inadvertently terminating a Section 6166 installment payment election (see Installment payments discussion above).
 Otherwise, what might have been a 14-year deferral could be considerably shorter.

 BDO Insight

 Life insurance arrangements.
 There are other opportunities to fund estate tax with life insurance.
-For families, this is sometimes done through the use of an irrevocable life insurance trust.
-For families as well as other owners, it may be through business owned life insurance, a business life insurance entity, or a cross purchase agreement.
-Life insurance usually does not cover the entire estate tax liability attributable to a high growth company; therefore, installment payments should be considered in conjunction with this option.
+For families, this is sometimes done through an irrevocable life insurance trust.
+For families as well as other owners, it may be through business-owned life insurance, a business life insurance entity, or a cross-purchase agreement.
+Life insurance usually does not cover the entire estate tax liability attributable to a high-growth company; therefore, installment payments should be considered in conjunction with this option.

 Equalizing Gifts of Interests in Family Businesses